apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ### Feature Deprecations

 Modules, features and plugins that support functionality for Apache CouchDb or Couchbase are now deprecated.
 These components are scheduled to be removed in a future CAS version and will no longer be maintained or supported.
+If you are currently using any of these plugins or features, we recommend that you consider a better alternative or prepare to adopt and maintain the feature on your own.

+### Feature Removals

+The following deprecated features and settings are now removed from the CAS codebase:

+- Custom components used to provide or validate SAML2 tokens when CAS is configured to support [the WS Federation Protocol](../protocol/WS-Federation-Protocol.html).
+These components where only supplied to support OpenSAML v4 APIs and were deprecated in CAS `6.6.0`.
+- The *Legacy* strategy used to generate device record keys for trusted devices in a multifactor authentication flow.
+This strategy was deprecated in CAS `6.2.0`
+- The `requiredHandlers` setting assigned to a registered service definition.
+This setting was deprecated in CAS `6.2.0`.

 ### Google Cloud (GCP) Secret Manager

 [Google Cloud Secret Manager](../configuration/Configuration-Server-Management-SpringCloud-GCP-SecretManager.html) can